kremenav/mqr/README.md

     - Stop and Accept
     - Stop and Reject
-    - Continue sampling, incurring a small observation cost $c$
+    - Continue sampling, incurring a small observation cost $\kappa$

 - Beliefs are updated via the finite-population hypergeometric posterior.